Adaptive Localized Reduced Basis Methods for Large Scale Parameterized Systems: Relaxed trust-region optimization with reduced models

 For every iteration point $\mu^{(k)}$, we solve \eqref{TRsubprob} with the quasi-Newton projected BFGS algorithm combined with an Armijo-type condition and terminate with a standard reduced first-order critical point (FOC) criterion, modified with a projection on the parameter space $\Proj_\Params$ to account for constraints on the parameter space.
 Additionally, we use a second boundary termination criterion to prevent the subproblem from too many iterations on the boundary of the trust-region.

 After the next iterate $\mu^{(k+1)}$ has been computed, we use the sufficient decrease condition to decide whether to accept the iterate:

-This condition can be cheaply checked with the help of a sufficient and necessary condition.
-If $\mu^{(k+1)}$ is accepted, we enrich the local RB spaces $V^j_{\red_k}$ by again solving \eqref{eq:oversampling_problem} for every oversampling domain $O(T_j)$ (only for the primal space) and setting $ V^j_{\red_{k+1}} := \vspan\{V^j_{\red_k}, \varphi_{T_j}|_{T_j} \}. $ For details, we refer to~\cite{MR4510213}, where also a strategy is proposed to skip an enrichment.
+where $\mu_\text{\rm{AGC}}^{(k)}$ denotes the approximate generalized Cauchy point computed with one gradient-descent step of \eqref{TRsubprob}.
+Condition \eqref{Suff_decrease_condition} can be cheaply checked with the help of a sufficient and necessary condition.
+If $\mu^{(k+1)}$ is accepted, we enrich the local RB spaces $V^j_{\red_k}$ by again solving \eqref{eq:oversampling_problem} for every oversampling domain $O(T_j)$ (only for the primal space) and setting $ V^j_{\red_{k+1}} := \vspan\{V^j_{\red_k}, \varphi_{T_j}|_{T_j} \}. $ We also refer to~\cite{MR4510213}, where a strategy is proposed to skip an enrichment.

 Unlike in the previous works, we do not have immediate access to the FOM gradient since we do not rely on expensive global \FOM~solves for enrichment.
 Thus, after enrichment, we evaluate the ROM-type FOC condition